Daan1503/FakeNewsDetection_LIAR2/README.md

 In recent months, I have been investigating the impact of statement length on the accuracy of RoBERTa and XLM-R models.
 This study utilized the LIAR2 dataset and involved a total of 12 experiments.
 The tests were conducted using the original statements, expanded statements with various feature sets, and both RoBERTa and XLM-R models.

-The research was conducted on the GPU4EDU server at Tilburg University.
-Utilizing this server allowed for efficient processing and experimentation, but it also required the project files to be organized and divided into specific components.
-These included:
+The research was carried out on the GPU4EDU server provided by Tilburg University.
+Leveraging this server enabled efficient processing and experimentation.
+To organize the project effectively, the files were divided into several key components:
+## 1. Data Cleaning and Exploratory Data Analysis (EDA)
+- **Objective:** Prepare and preprocess the data to ensure it was clean and ready for analysis.
+- **Steps:**
+  - Data cleaning to remove inconsistencies and errors.
--Data Cleaning and Exploratory Data Analysis (EDA): This stage involved preparing the data by cleaning and preprocessing it, followed by conducting an exploratory analysis to understand key patterns and distributions within the dataset.
+  - Exploratory Data Analysis (EDA) to identify key patterns and trends within the dataset.

--Experimentation Files: Examples of experiments conducted include testing various model setups, analyzing the impact of different features, and evaluating performance across diverse scenarios.
--Optuna Hyperparameter Optimization: Experiments were carried out using Optuna to fine-tune the model hyperparameters, aiming to achieve optimal performance.
-This process involved testing various configurations and selecting the best-performing settings.
--LIME Analysis: Local Interpretable Model-Agnostic Explanations (LIME) were used to interpret the model’s predictions, providing insights into which features contributed most significantly to specific outcomes.
-Each of these components played a crucial role in ensuring the robustness and interpretability of the research findings, leveraging the computational capabilities of GPU4EDU to handle complex and resource-intensive tasks efficiently.
+## 2. Experimentation Files
+- **Examples of Experiments:**
+  - Testing various model configurations and feature sets.
+  - Evaluating performance under different experimental conditions.

+## 3. Optuna Hyperparameter Optimization
+- **Objective:** Fine-tune model hyperparameters to maximize performance.
+- **Methodology:**
+  - Used Optuna to automate the hyperparameter search.
+  - Experimented with multiple configurations to identify the optimal setup.

+## 4. LIME Analysis
+- **Objective:** Interpret model predictions using Local Interpretable Model-Agnostic Explanations (LIME).
+- **Outcome:**
+  - Gained insights into feature importance.
+  - Improved understanding of how specific features influenced the model's decisions.